newscred/webhook-broker/docs/tech-specs/pull-consumer-spec.md

    The default timeout for a job is calculated as the sum of `stopTimeout` and `rationalDelay`, expressed in seconds.
 If a consumer is unable to complete the job within this time limit, the broker will requeue the job for retrying.
 However, different pull jobs may have varying timeout requirements, and therefore, a pull consumer can specify a different timeout value when moving a job from the _JobQueued_ or _JobDead_ status to _JobInflight_ status using the endpoint.

    To specify a custom timeout, when a pull consumer moves a job from _JobQueued_/_JobDead_ to _JobInflight_ through the endpoint, it can optionally pass a field `IncrementalTimeout` in seconds.
 In that case, if the job is not complete within $stopTimeout + rationalDelay + incrementalTimeout$ seconds, the broker will assume that the consumer failed while executing the job and requeue the job for retrying later with increasing the retry count by one.
-A job's status can be _JobDead_ if the consumer, while processing the job, decides it cannot process any furthur.
+The job will be dead if it is retried more than maximum allowed retry count.
+A job's status can also be _JobDead_ if the consumer, while processing the job, decides it cannot process any furthur.

 ```mermaid
 ---